Published: 13th January 2020 | Updated: 13th October 2021

 The final project featured here is something different.
 At the 2019 Geneva Motor Show, Nissan launched designs for their concept vehicle Nissan IMQ.
 Duncan worked with Spinifex Group on this project, taking on the look development of the vehicle, which was then used for a number of assets throughout the launch.

 “Undertaking work for concept vehicles differs greatly as there is no real-world reference material.
 All look development and texturing must be done from reference renders provided by the vehicle design team.”

 “As with all projects, I gather a large amount of reference material before starting work.
 Everything from shooting styles, composition, mood, lighting, texture details - usually around two to three hundred reference images for a set of shots.
 Behance is great for this.
-I use mood boards like this one to collect references.
-The Automotive CGI facebook group is also a constant source of inspiration.”
+I use mood boards to collect references and The Automotive CGI facebook group is also a constant source of inspiration.”

 “The futuristic/ethereal feeling of the IMQ was created by pushing the blue and pink tones in the images and using a slightly non-conventional shooting style.”

 2020 looks set to prove a busy and productive year for Duncan who has just taken up a full-time position as Creative Director at the Spinifex Sydney studio.
 “We are continuing to work closely with Nissan and have been producing creative for the Ariya EV crossover concept - launched at The Tokyo Motor Show.“

 For artists inspired by his work and with ambitions to follow a similar career trajectory, Duncan has strong advice:

 “I think being able to work within a team gets you a long way as a 3D artist, being patient, expressing yourself clearly, understanding you are part of a larger vision.
 This enables you to pick up techniques another artist has spent a lifetime honing.
 Being reliable, calm and someone who can be trusted to get a job done will get you further than having the best edge flow in the building!”